Lala Rukh

-Lala Rukh (1948–2017) was a prominent artist, educator, and women's rights activist based in Lahore.
+Lala Rukh (1948–2017) was a prominent artist, educator, and women's rights activist based in Lahore, Pakistan.
 She is considered as one of pioneering artists of minimalism in South Asia.
 Lala Rukh taught at Punjab University's Department of Fine Art and the National College of Arts for nearly four decades.
 She was one of the co-founders of Women's Action Forum, a women's rights organization established in 1981 in Pakistan, and Simorgh Women's Resource and Publication Centre founded in Lahore in 1985, and Vasl Artists Trust in 2000.
 Her largest survey to date was organized by the Sharjah Art Foundation in 2024.

 Education

-Lala Rukh earned a Master's degree in Fine Arts at University of the Punjab, Lahore (MFA) and University of Chicago, Illinois (MFA).
+Lala Rukh earned a master's degree in Fine Arts at University of the Punjab, Lahore (MFA) and University of Chicago, Illinois (MFA).
 She taught for thirty years at Punjab University, Department of Fine Art and the National College of Arts, Lahore.
 In 2000, she set up the MA (Hons) Visual Art Program at the National College of Arts, which she led until her retirement in 2008.
 Over the years, she received several government travel grants in Pakistan, allowing her to study in Turkey and Afghanistan.